corpus-io/tokenize.it-smart-contracts/docs/dev_overview.md

 - define who is allowed to pause the contract
 - define minting rights (through increaseMintingAllowance and decreaseMintingAllowance functions)

+Also, this is the only contract in this repository that is deployed using an ERC1967-proxy.
+This means that is can be upgraded.
+Since this token is legally bound to the company, we want to make sure that we can offer our customers options if a security issue arises or regulation enforces changes.

 ### Minting

 Minting is very central to the usage of this contract.
 The MintAllower role (see [access control](https://docs.openzeppelin.com/contracts/4.x/access-control)) can give an address a minting allowance.
 For example the admin (or CEO) of the company might need a minting allowance to create new shares.
 Each investment or vesting contract also needs a minting allowance in order to function.